bear-jordan/ngo-impact-modeling/README.md

 ## Challenges and Reflections

 I was approached to help out with this project as a potential consulting job, so I spent the weekend developing a quick prototype to try out some new ideas.
 Specifically, I have been studying AWS in preparation for my CCP exam.
 I wanted to use some of the services I had been reading about, so I thought building a pipeline from Github to AWS would be fun.
 It was surprisingly easy, and I was happy with the work overall.
 Well, until I got an email telling my AWS expenses were over budget.
 Turns out, Elastic Container Registry charges for storage.
-Lesson learned.
+Time to read up on AWS Budgets :)

 ## Contact